Fabulous 4 Days in Lisbon Itinerary (2023)

 Day 3 in Lisbon and it’s time to get out of Lisbon.
 You’re probably asking, “Why would I want to leave if I only have 4 days in Lisbon?”.

-If you don’t want to do self-guided, there are several guided tours from Lisbon to Sintra that I’m sure are worth it.
+If you don’t want to do self-guided, take a guided Sintra group day trip that I’m sure is worth it.

 Evening

-You should be back in Lisbon around dinner time.
-You could go back to ride Tram 28 through Lisbon’s neighborhoods (last stop is Campo de Orique) and stop off dinner and drinks at the location of your choosing.
+Back in Lisbon around dinner time, you could go back to ride Tram 28 through Lisbon’s neighborhoods (last stop is Campo de Orique) and stop off dinner and drinks at the location of your choosing.

 Day 4 – Day Trip to Cascais